Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Introduction

 Deep learning-based reconstruction models have gained increasing attention for their high computational speed\cite{Koetzier2023Deep} and robustness of parameter\cite{Zhong2024Impacts}.
 For example, post-processing methods for CT image domain reconstruction include FBPConvNet\cite{McCann2017Deep}, dense deconvolution networks\cite{Zhang2018A}, and residual encoder-decoder convolutional neural networks\cite{Chen2017Low-Dose}.
 Additionally, hybrid domain processing methods have been proposed to reconstruct high-quality images by learning from both the projection domain and the image domain\cite{Zhang2020Artifact, Pan2022Multi-domain}, such as hybrid domain neural network\cite{Hu2021Hybrid-Domain}.
 However, the performance of these methods for image reconstruction is still limited.

 In recent years, diffusion models have been increasingly employed in SVCT reconstruction owing to their superior capabilities.
 Xia \textit{et al.}\cite{Xia2022Patch-Based} introduced a patch-based denoising probabilistic diffusion model to improve SVCT reconstruction performance and address large memory requirements.
 Additionally, Wu \textit{et al.}\cite{Wu2023Data-iterative} proposed an iteratively optimized data scoring model grounded in SGM to achieve high-quality CT reconstruction for ultra-sparse views.
 Guan \textit{et al.}\cite{Guan2023Generative} introduced a score-based diffusion model that uses a multi-channel strategy in the projection domain to ensuring that the generated information closer to the original data, resulting in a more accurate SVCT reconstruction.
+Xu \textit{et al.}\cite{10403850} used a diffusion model for stage-by-stage optimization in the wavelet domain, which enhanced sparse-view CT image quality.
 Xia \textit{et al.}\cite{Xia2023Parallel} converted the denoising diffusion probability model into a parallel framework to improve the efficiency of the model, and applied it to the reconstruction of breast CT images in dual-domain sparse view.
 Yang \textit{et al.}\cite{Yang2024A} introduced a dual-domain diffusion model for SVCT reconstruction, which includes a sinogram enhancement module and an image refinement module.
-However, the domain conversion process is limited by the sampling angle, which may lead to artifacts.
 Although diffusion models have achieved some success in SVCT reconstruction, they still have certain limitations in capturing finer information\cite{kazerouni2023diffusionmodelsmedicalimage} and rely on large amounts of high-quality data for training\cite{ho2020denoisingdiffusionprobabilisticmodels}.